hongseok-yang/probprog17/README.md

 #### [November 27 2017] 3.
 Project report by the midnight on 6 December (Wednesday).

 Each project group should submit a report on what they learnt during the project.
-We will be happy with short 2-page reports, but if you feel needed, you can use more pages in your report.
-Please submit your report to the homework submission box in the third floor of te E3-1 building.
+Short 2-page reports are recommended, but if students in a group think necessary, they can use more pages in their report.
+Please submit a report to the homework submission box in the third floor of the E3-1 building.

 #### [November 22 2017] [Homework 3](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework3/homework3.pdf) is out.
 Submit your solutions to the TA (Byungsoo) by 2:00pm on 6 December (Wednesday).